Our goal is to educate people about Prison Gerrymandering and to end the practice in Michigan.

 See VAAC posts related to Ending Prison Gerrymandering

-- Support the call to end Prison Gerrymandering in Michigan
+- Support Needed to End Prison Gerrymandering